cse110-fa22-group27/Team-Sleep-Deprived/admin/team.md

   <img alt="Anthony Chen" style="float: left;" src="branding/profile-pictures/pfp-anthonychen.jpg" height=175 width=175>
 </p>

-Hi my name is Anthony and I'm a third year computer science student who enjoys playing soccer, volleyball, and violin.
+My name is Anthony and I'm a third year computer science student who enjoys playing soccer, volleyball, and violin.
 I dislike middles in volleyball, left-backs in soccer, and violists in orchestra despite having been all three in the past myself.
 <br><br>